practicingruby/elemental_ruby/manuscript/001_nature_of_objects.md

 While we're only scratching the surface with this trivial example, the benefits of being able to separate the concept of an interface from its implementation are vast.
-For example, we could swap out our implementation that stored passwords in plain text with one that uses a cryptographic hash function without ever having to change the interface code, as illustrated in the example below.
+For example, we could swap out our implementation that stored passwords in plain text with one that uses cryptographic hashes without ever having to change the interface code, as illustrated in the example below.

     ###########################
     # Crypto-combination lock #